SwiftlyNoah/WheresWaldo/README.md

 Good luck finding Waldo!

-Originally created for the Blockcahin at Noble and Greenough School on 3/28/24
+Originally created for the Blockchain course at Noble and Greenough School on 3/28/24